 Living | Learning | Thriving

 We're the Positive Peers -here for students, by students.

 Using a peer-to-peer approach, the Positive Peers help enhance the personal and collective wellbeing of King's College London students by giving evidence-based information, sharing experiences and connecting students with health-related resources.

 Through health promotion and support, the Positive Peers are a key component of King's and contribute to our community's commitment to improve student mental health and wellbeing.

 How can we support you?

 TALK TO US!
 We are here to support you.
-There are three easy ways you can get in touch with us:
+There are four easy ways you can get in touch with us:

 COME TO ONE OF OUR EVENTS: Check out our upcoming event details here!